Opentrons/opentrons/api/docs/v2/new_modules.rst

 Deactivate Lid
 ++++++++++++++

-This deactivates only the heated lid of the Thermocycler Module.
+This deactivates only the heated lid of the Thermocycler.

 .. code-block:: python